arlynfaye/Final_1/README.md

-# Enrollment System
+# BEARMI Enrollment System
 ## School/College enrollment system
-This is simple web application based on Php with MySql database.
+The BEARMI University Enrollment System project manages the records of the enrolled students and teachers.
+This system is easy to modify to create more features such as creating a tracking record view for the record of the student.

 ## How to use
 - Clone or download the project